-- (g) MHA may complete a home visit on an applicants who has passed criminal background check and whose landlord references are marginal.13 Housekeeping inspections will be used to determine whether the applicant's housekeeping would contribute to health or sanitation problems.
+- (g) MHA will complete a home visit on all applicants.13 Housekeeping inspections will be used to determine whether the applicant's housekeeping would contribute to health or sanitation problems.
 MHA staff completing the home visit must consider whether the conditions they observe are the result of the applicant's treatment of the unit or whether they are caused by the unit's overall substandard condition. - (i) Housekeeping criteria shall include, but not be limited to: